Neneh Cherry: Raw Like Sushi

 Cherry began a solo career in 1982 with "Stop the War", a protest song about the Falklands War.
-She worked with Jonny Dollar, The The and Cameron McVey (aka Booga Bear), who co-wrote most of her 1989 debut album Raw Like Sushi, and whom she later married.
+She worked with Jonny Dollar, the The and Cameron McVey (a.k.a.
+Booga Bear), who co-wrote most of her 1989 debut album Raw Like Sushi, and whom she later married.
 She was intimately involved in the Bristol Urban Culture scene, working as an arranger on Massive Attack's Blue Lines album, through which she met Dollar.
 Both Robert Del Naja and Andrew Vowles of Massive Attack contributed to Raw Like Sushi.

-The single "Buffalo Stance" eventually peaked at number 3 in the UK Singles Chart and the US Billboard Hot 100, and number 1 on the US Dance chart.
+The single "Buffalo Stance" eventually peaked at number 3 on the UK Singles Chart and the US Billboard Hot 100, and number 1 on the US Dance chart.
 More singles released between 1988 and 1990 included "Manchild", "Kisses on the Wind", "Heart", and "Inna City Mama".
 She also found success with "I've Got You Under My Skin", a reworking of the Cole Porter song, which appeared on the Red Hot + Blue AIDS fundraising album.
 The single reached number 25 in the UK.
 Cherry was nominated for a Grammy Award in 1990 in the Best New Artist category (but lost to Milli Vanilli who eventually had their award revoked).
 She won a Brit Award in 1990 for Raw Like Sushi.

 Cherry caused a press furore when she performed "Buffalo Stance" on Top of the Pops while pregnant (with her second child, Tyson).